ucsb/webguide/web-accessibility.md

 Content within your website should be written in clear, simple language.

+#### Plug-ins

+In general, your website should not require the use of plug-ins or extensions not already present in a browser.

+If your website does require a plug-in or extension, provide a link to download that component near the content that requires it.

 ### Importance of Web Accessibility

 "Accessibility is a Civil Rights issue and inaccessible websites violate the